cognitive-engineering-lab/aquascope/README.md

 ## Having trouble?

-If you want to use Aquascope but are having trouble finding the relevant information, please leave an issue or email us at <wcrichto@brown.edu> and <gavin.gray@inf.ethz.ch>.
+If you want to use Aquascope but are having trouble finding the relevant information, please leave an issue or email us at <wcrichto@brown.edu> and <gavinleroy@brown.edu>.

 ## Citation